Greginkansas/-openhab-openhab1wiki/Actions.md

 #### Sample openhab.cfg:
 In openhab.cfg both *Bot authentication tokens* and *chatIds* must be defined.
-Multiple bots and chats can be defined as targets (one Bot can manage multiple chats, you do not need one Bot per chat).
+Multiple bots and chats can be defined as targets.

 Example: